rhysc25/CamEngUniNotes/README.md

 # UniNotes

-> A comprehensive collection of university notes, organized and optimized for [Obsidian](https://obsidian.md/)
+> A comprehensive collection of university notes for Cambridge MEng, organized and optimized for [Obsidian](https://obsidian.md/)

 ## What's Inside